pawong/NextEvent/README.md

 NextEvent is a countdown widget for your Mac menu bar.
 It displays the time until the next event in your calendar or reminders.

  - Choose the number of events to display, 1, 3, 5, 10, today only events or for the next 24 hours.
- - Flash icon on 15 minute warning for next event due.
+ - Flash menubar icon on 15 minute warning for next event due.
  - Blocking alerts, so you don't miss an appointment.
  - Visual and audio notification.